Parent wanted family to die together: On trial for attempted murder and coercing suicide

 The Crown’s key evidence is a suicide note penned by B, where they outlined how they had been suffering severe depression since their son’s death and wanted to “go” and take their daughter with them.

-After B was arrested and charged, they threatened to take the job of a caregiver of the daughter, if she did not sign an affidavit that would have been favourable to the defendant’s bail conditions, Goodwin alleged.
+In September, while on bail, B then threatened to take the job of a caregiver of the daughter, if the caregiver did not sign an affidavit that would have been favourable to the defendant’s bail conditions, Goodwin alleged.

 B denies all three charges.